roboscienceorg/book/source/Terms/ExampleRobotSystems.rst

 systems.
 Configuration space is then taken to be the orientation and location of the robot.
 This turns out to be a complicated problem.
 Clearly it depends on the underlying drive system.
-We will later study a drive system known as differential drive.
+We will later study a drive system known as :index:`differential drive`.
 Using differential drive, we are able to move to any position for which there is a sufficiently clear path (to be explained below).
 The differential drive can rotate in place to orientation is not a problem.
 The freedom to orient in place is not